 Special education.
-Pursuant to C.G.S. § 10-66ee(d)(3), in the case of a student identified as requiring special education, the school district in which the student resides shall: (a) hold the planning and placement team meeting for the student and invite a representative from the charter school to participate in the meeting; and (b) pay the state charter school an amount equal to the difference between the reasonable cost of educating the student and the sum of the amount received by the state charter school for the student from state, federal, local or private sources calculated on a per pupil basis.
+Pursuant to C.G.S. § 10-66ee(d)(3), in the case of a student identified as requiring special education, the school district in which the student resides shall: (a) hold the planning and placement team meeting for the student and invite representatives from the charter school to participate in the meeting; and (b) pay the state charter school an amount equal to the difference between the reasonable cost of educating the student and the sum of the amount received by the state charter school for the student from state, federal, local or private sources calculated on a per pupil basis.
 Payments must be made on a quarterly basis.
 Charter schools are responsible for ensuring that students receive the service mandated in their individualized education programs.

 Grants eligibility.
-Charter schools shall be eligible to the same extent as boards of education for federal funds and competitive state grants, provided they are not eligible to receive federal funding pursuant to the Individuals with Disabilities Education Act.
+Pursuant to C.G.S. § 10-66ee(g) and (h), charter schools shall be eligible to the same extent as boards of education for any grant for special education, competitive state grants and grants pursuant to C.G.S. §§ 10-17g and 10-266w.
+Charter schools shall receive, in accordance with federal law and regulations, any federal funds available for the education of any pupils attending public schools.
 For information on Title I and/or Title II grants, please contact: Marlene Padernacht, Title I, at 860-713-6568, or via e-mail at marlene.padernacht@ct.gov, or James Dargati, Title II, at 860-713-6562, or via e-mail at james.dargati@ct.gov.
-Charter schools are also eligible to participate in the short-term investment fund administered by the State Treasurer.
+Charter schools are also eligible to participate in the short-term investment fund administered by the State

+Treasurer.
 If the Commissioner finds that a charter school uses a grant in a way that is inconsistent with the provisions of the charter school legislation, then the Commissioner may require repayment of the grant to the state.

 Year-end rollover.
-Pursuant to C.G.S. § 10-66ee(e), if at the end of a fiscal year, money received from the state charter school grant by a state charter school is unexpended, the charter school: (a) may use, for the expenses of the charter school for the following year, up to 10 percent of such amounts; and (b) may create a reserve fund to finance a specific capital or equipment purchase or another specified project as may be approved by the Commissioner, and may deposit into such fund up to 5 percent of such unexpended state grant fund amounts.
+If at the end of a fiscal year, amounts received by a state charter school pursuant to C.G.S. § 10-66ee(d)(2) are unexpended, the charter school: (1) may use, for the expenses of the charter school for the following year, up to 10 percent of such amounts; and (2) may (A) create a reserve fund to finance a specific capital or equipment purchase or another specified project as may be approved by the Commissioner, and (B) deposit into such fund up to 5 percent of such amounts.